 As competitive intensity increases, value drivers multiply.

-While some electricity selling prices for residential customers remain regulated in France, the latest market data released by the French energy market regulator (la Commission de Regulation de l’Energie, or the CRE) reveal that competition between suppliers has intensified.
 This phenomenon has also been observed in other European countries like Great Britain, Flanders, and the Netherlands, where the use of regulated sales tariffs has long been abolished.
 The absence of “yellow” and “green” electricity tariffs for the upper end of the commercial market in France provoked an unprecedented switch in retail market suppliers at the end of 2015.

 The renewal of supply-side competition is not at all surprising given recent market dynamics.
 Notably, the number of suppliers in each segment has increased, with new players like Ekwateur or Plum entering the market.
 Established French company Total has acquired Lampiris and Saft just to vie for their share of the market.
 Not a single month goes by without a new entrant joining the fray.
 Despite being a low margin business, discounts are significant.
 In an unparalleled series of events, green electricity tariffs, which are 10% less than regulated sales tariffs, are mushrooming.